thelfer/tfel/docs/web/singlecrystal.md

 @SlidingSystem <1,-1,0>{1,1,1};
 ~~~~

-If the previous code is saved a file called
+If the previous code is saved in a file called
 `SlipSystemGenerationTest.mfront`, one may use `mfront-query` as
 follows: